 Windsor real estate is some of the most expensive in Wisconsin, although Windsor house values don't compare to the most expensive real estate in the U.S.

-Windsor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Windsor is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Windsor is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Windsor who work in office and administrative support (14.30%), management occupations (12.63%), and sales jobs (10.62%).

 Also of interest is that Windsor has more people living here who work in computers and math than 95% of the places in the US.